atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ### Moved types

 Moved types are obtained when using `z_move` on an owned type object.
 They are consumed on use when passed to relevant functions.
-Any non-constructor function accepting a moved object (i.e. an object passed by owned pointer) becomes responsible for calling drop on it.
+Any non-constructor function accepting a moved object (i.e. an object passed by moved pointer) becomes responsible for calling drop on it.
 The object is guaranteed to be in the null state upon such function return, even if it fails.

 ### Loaned types